 Entrepreneurs such as yourself ought to know that TikTok is more than a social fad.
 It’s the marketing funnel you need for your small business to thrive and innovate via unlimited creative opportunities.
 Here are five reasons why embracing TikTok small business marketing tactics is one of your best business decisions yet.

 The Gen Z Generation (people between the ages of 16-24) is the largest demographic of TikTok users.
 If this is your business’s key demographic or target audience, then being on TikTok will help you attract more sales from these younger consumers.
+You could even look into getting some help from something like TokMatik TikTok followers when it comes to helping you grow your follower count, as a large following will indicate to this particular audience that your brand is popular, therefore they will be more inclined to interact with you.

 Harvard Business Review provided helpful insight on how brands are reaching Gen Z today.
 On the onset of the Covid-19 pandemic, younger audiences have been leaving many “public-facing social platforms'' and flocking to smaller, more intimate online destinations called “digital campfires.”
 Gen Zers preferred these smaller online communities because they wanted to send private messages together, participate in shared experiences, and connect to a micro-community that reflected their personal preferences and subcultures.